Consider participating in this project to express yourself, stave off boredom, and preserve history!

 You can always share your story with us later!

 Files are being gathered in Google Drive which requires participants to have a gmail account to upload files.
-If you do not have a Gmail account, or have questions or problems with this form, please send files and diary entries to email@example.com.
+If you do not have a Gmail account, or have questions or problems with this form, please send files and diary entries to firstname.lastname@example.org or stop in at the library to fill out a paper form.

 Whether you contribute to our community diary project or create your own Journal, here are a few helpful resources to get you or your kids started!